wouterken/itsi/docs/content/getting_started/local_development.md

 *	`OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES`: Disables the Objective-C runtime’s fork safety checks.
 Use with caution, as it may mask underlying issues . ￼ ￼
 *	`PGGSSENCMODE=disable`: Disables GSSAPI encryption in PostgreSQL, which can cause issues in forked processes .

-Itsi includes a mechanism to automatically re-execute itself with the necessary environment variables set when running on macOS, effectively performing the above work-arounds for you.
+Itsi includes a mechanism to automatically re-execute itself with the necessary environment variables set when running on macOS, effectively performing the above workarounds for you.

 If you prefer to manage these settings yourself, you can disable this behavior by setting the `ITSI_DISABLE_AUTO_DISABLE_DARWIN_FORK_SAFETY_WARNINGS` environment variable: